aliostad/BeeHive/README.md

 BeeHive
 =======

 A **Zero Friction** mini-Framework for cloud Actors - currently for Windows Azure only.
 Implementation is very simple - if you need a complex implementation of the Actor Model, you are probably doing it wrong.
+It supports **.NET Framework 4.5.2+ and .NET Standard 2.0+.

 This library helps implementing purely the business logic and the rest is taken care of.